davidnqd/lucidEDT/README.markdown

  * Highlighting is determined by mime type or extension
  * ex. load 'http://lucided.com/demo/README.markdown'
 * preview title
+ * Opens a new tab with a preview of the contents of the editor
+ * Currently only HTML and Markdown is supported
 * print message
 * printError message
 * text